Sometimes, all we need is an excuse to travel. Observing my first Total Solar Eclipse from the Sahara was the main reason for my trip to Libya.

 Our guide and driver from Numidia Travel, and our Tourist Police were all very friendly, and worked very hard to keeping us safe, and at the same time ensuring we enjoyed ourselves.
 Our Canadian tour operator Bestway Tours & Safaris who put the land arrangements in place throughout Libya had a staff of four with us (including their other two groups) at all times, and again, they worked very hard to ensure everything that was planned actually happened.

 I felt very safe in Libya, once I got over my initial nervousness from being immersed in a foreign culture (culture shock).
 I was more concerned about security when I was in Italy and Greece than I was in Libya.

-Despite Libya’s descent into tribal warfare after their Arab Spring, I want to return some day when it is safer to experience the rest of the country we missed on this trip:
+Despite Libya’s descent into tribal warfare after their Arab Spring in 2011, I want to return some day when it is safer to experience the rest of the country we missed on this trip:

 - Ghadames, Ghat, and other inland Saharan cities and towns

 - The Great Sand Seas – lots of adventures in the middle of the country – mountains and sand